 Currently Corey resides in Queens, the best of all the five boroughs of New York City.
 He lives with the love of his life, Daisy, whom he met after an Experimental Media Organization meeting while at college at SUNY-Binghamton way back in 1998, his mother-in-law, who is somewhat befuddled by Corey’s obsession with birds, and his young son, Desmond, who is fortunate enough to have Shearwater as a middle name.
 All four humans are tolerated, but barely, by the two indoor cats that own them, Hunter and B.B.

-A trip to Germany in October 2007 led Corey to the revelation that there are even more birds on other continents and since that trip he has visited and birded Ecuador (where he saw his 1,000th bird species), Honduras, Hungary, and Kazakhstan!
+A trip to Germany in October 2007 led Corey to the revelation that there are even more birds on other continents and since that trip he has visited and birded Ecuador (where he saw his 1,000th bird species), Honduras, Hungary, Trinidad and Tobago, and Kazakhstan!